 Keiretsu is a Japanese term describing a specific type of corporate structure of firms.
-In this, many companies in the supply chain network or from other sectors are linked to each other in some or other way.
+In this, many companies in the supply chain network or from other sectors are linked to each other in some or another way.
 It could be by buying small stakes in each other or association as supplier/seller, etc. Thus, every company has some sort of a close business relationship with another company in the network.
 In Japanese, the literal meaning of this word is a ‘headless combine.’
 And thus, Keiretsu is an informal alliance or loose conglomeration of various companies that are associated or interconnected with each other in some way.

-The primary objective behind such a type of corporate structure is to encourage mutual gains, something that is not possible under the traditional relationship of a company and its supplier.
+The primary objective behind such a type of corporate structure is to encourage mutual gains, something that is not possible under the traditional relationship between a company and its supplier.
 The network of companies may include supply chain firms, financial organizations, and distributors.

-We can say that it is an informal business group that is closely aligned, and thus, works together to ensure mutual gain for all the companies in the network.
+We can say that it is an informal business group that is closely aligned and thus, works together to ensure mutual gain for all the companies in the network.
 A point to note is that though such companies may own a stake in each other, they are usually operationally independent.